switchdoclabs/SDL_Pi_SmartGardenSystem/README.md

 #Installing PubNub

 sudo pip install 'pubnub>=4.0.5' <BR>

+#Installing Pixel Support

+cd<BR>
+cd SDL_Pi_SmartGardenSystem<BR>
+cd SDL_Pi_8PixelStrip<BR>
+follow the installation directions in README.md<BR>

+Make sure you go down into the python directory and follow the README.md in that directory<BR>
+use "sudo" if you run into permissions problems with the python installation<BR>

+# final thoughts

 Note:  state.py contains initial constants for running SmartPlantPi (Alarms, etc.) that you may want to change <BR>